hammondj1011/lexicon-blast/README.md

 3. Timing was defined by Dark Helmet for F3Nation and Hambone defined the F3Nashville tweet timings.

-4. Tweets utilizing this API must not have the same text.
+4. Different Tweets utilizing this API must not have the same text.
 As such, the datetime is used in the tweet itself to help drive (some) uniqueness. a random number is generated to pick the line from the database that will be tweeted out.

+5. The inputs to the program are the user and database.

+6. The Python version is 3.8.1.